COSSAS/SOARCA/docs/content/en/docs/soarca-gui/_index.md

 {{% alert title="Warning" color="warning" %}}
-SOARCA-GUI is currently in its **first release**, with ongoing development aimed at expanding its capabilities, improving integration, and enhancing its functionalities.
+SOARCA-GUI is currently in its **(alpha) first release**, with ongoing development aimed at expanding its capabilities, improving integration, and enhancing its functionalities.

 We warmly welcome contributions to our [repository](https://github.com/COSSAS/SOARCA-GUI).
 You can find the guidelines for contributing [here](/docs/contribution-guidelines).
 {{% /alert %}}